 Your dog may also suffer from gastrointestinal issues from eating cat food.
 They may vomit or suffer from diarrhea or constipation.

 Lastly, pancreatitis is a serious health condition that can be caused by a diet too high in fat.
-Eating a large portion of calorie and fat-dense cat food in one go could certainly be a trigger for your dog developing pancreatitis.
+Eating a large portion of calorie and fat-dense cat food in one go could certainly be a trigger for your dog to develop pancreatitis.
 Symptoms include:

 If you notice your dog displaying any of these signs, particularly after eating a portion of cat food, then it’s best to seek immediate veterinary advice.